Goldenes Dachl

 Als Innsbruck an Bedeutung für das Land Tirol zunahm, ließ Landesfürst Friedrich IV. um 1420 den New yard an der Stelle des heutigen Goldenen Dachls erbauen, um seine Innsbrucker Residenz von der Andechser Burg dorthin umzusiedeln.
 Seinem Nachfolger als Landesfürst Tirols Kaiser Maximilian war der New yard bereits zu klein.
 Der Hofstaat des Kaisers war um einiges größer als der des Landesfürsten.
 Er siedelte in die Hofburg um, die mehr Platz bot.
 Den prunkvollen Erker mit seinen 2657 vergoldeten Schindeln, das heutige Goldene Dachl, ließ er von Hofbaumeister Türing an den New yard to have a place from which he could follow the events on the town square and present himself at the same time.
 In Maximilian's time, knights' tournaments, court trials and other public events took place where tourists from all over the world can be photographed today.
 A memorial plaque on the building commemorates the "heretic" Jakob Hutter, who was burned to death here.

 The reliefs on the obverse show the emperor with his two wives, Mary of Burgundy and Bianca Maria Sforza.
 The appearance of the two women is interesting.
 Maximilian always depicted his marriage to Mary of Burgundy as a love match, whereas his second wife is said to have been married in a more business-like manner.
 While the first wife, Mary of Burgundy, is depicted chastely covering her hair with a bonnet, the curls of the Milanese Bianca Maria Sforza flow far down her head.
 Mary of Burgundy had died as a young, beautiful woman in a riding accident.
-She gave the Habsburgs two emperors - Charles and Ferdinand - across the generations during the great change around 1500.
+She gave the Habsburgs two emperors, Charles and Ferdinand, across the generations.
 The idealised and glorified depiction of the two women is a symbol of their importance to Maximilian.
-Scenes from medieval courtly life decorate the façade, much to Maximilian's taste.
+Scenes from medieval courtly life decorate the façade, entirely to Maximilian's taste.
+One of the figures depicts Emperor Frederick III.
+A cap with donkey ears was mockingly placed on Maximilian's gnarled-looking father.
 Some of the figures and reliefs still puzzle researchers to this day.
-One of them, the cipher that can be seen on the ribbon behind the dancers and people on the upper relief panels, was only deciphered in 2020.
-The characters reveal the following in code: "Ego sum lux mundi qui sequitur me non ambulabit in tenebris sed habebit lucem vitae dicit dominus”, übersetzt: „Ich bin das Licht der Welt.
+One of them, the cipher that can be seen on the tape behind the dancers and people on the upper relief panels, was only deciphered in 2020.
+The characters reveal the following in code:

+“Ego sum lux mundi qui sequitur me non ambulabit in tenebris sed habebit lucem vitae dicit dominus”, übersetzt: „Ich bin das Licht der Welt.
 Wer mir folgt, wird nicht in Finsternis wandeln, sondern wird im Licht wohnen, so spricht der Herr.“

 “ Für einen großen Teil der Malereien war Hofmaler Jörg Kölderer verantwortlich, der viele Gebäude und Räume, die rund um 1500 entstanden, mit seiner Kunst schmückte.
 Auch das Jagdbuch, das Fischereibuch und das Zeugbuch, die das Treiben rund um die Waffenproduktion im Zeughaus zeigt, stammen aus seiner Feder.
 An der Decke unter dem Erker befinden sich putzige Figuren, einige davon in für das 16.
 Jahrhundert wohl anzüglicher Pose.
 Unter dem Erker auch eine Gedenktafel für den verurteilten und hingerichteten Jakob Hutter zu sehen.